MShepelin/UnrealEngine5Learning/README.md

 }
 ```

-Without this function the reloading of a DefaultGame.ini requires a reloading of the whole project.
+Without this function the reloading of a DefaultGame.ini required a reloading of the whole project.

 ### Save/Load Game

-UI, that we created for pause mechanic, was improved to support save and load buttons.
-By default, load game button is disabled, but it gets enabled once there is an available save.
+In this task I improved Pause Menu UI to support save and load buttons.
+By default, load game button was disabled, but it got enabled once there was an available save.

 <img src="./Images/saveGameDisabledLoadButton.png" style="zoom:50%;" />

 <img src="./Images/saveGameEnabledLoadButton.png" style="zoom:50%;" />

-Loading game allows player to teleport to the location the player occupied when save button was pressed.
-It's just a simple transform change, but in general we can save any data and apply any logic we want to it.
+Loading the game allowed player to teleport to the location the player occupied when save button was pressed.
+It's just a simple transform change, but in general I could save any data and apply any logic to it.

-We use asynchronous saving and loading which means that we cannot use linear logic to enable load game button once the save button is clicked.
-Instead we need to use event dispatchers.
+I acknowledged that it was better to use asynchronous saving and loading, which meant that I couldn't use sequential logic to enable load game button once the save button was clicked.
+Instead I needed to use event dispatchers.

-Let's discuss how it works.
-When a save button is clicked we execute an asynchronous save operation.
-Once it's successfully completed, we call an event dispatcher that can be handled by HUD.
-This handle enables a load button allowing player to load the saved position.
-A similar logic works when player starts the game - we try to load the game, if it was successful we call a dispatcher, and afterwards our handle can enable the load button.
-The saved data is associated with a save slot name called Default.
+Let's discuss how this approach was organized.
+When a save button was clicked the logic executed an asynchronous save operation.
+Once it's successfully completed, the dispatcher event was called and handled by HUD.
+This handle enabled a load button allowing player to load the saved position.
+A similar logic was executed when player started the game - during the load of the game, if it was successful, the dispatcher was called, and afterwards our handle enabled the load button.
+The saved data was associated with a save slot called Default:

 <img src="./Images/saveGameFile.png" style="zoom:80%;" />

-There is also a boolean that stores whether we can enable a load button.
-This boolean can be accessed any time, so even if the dispatcher call was missed we can still have a load button in a valid state.
-This is temporal decoupling.
+I also added a boolean that stored whether it was possible to enable a load button.
+This boolean could be accessed any time, so even if the dispatcher broadcasting was missed, HUD could still  initialize a load button in a valid state.
+It's actually a good example of temporal decoupling.

 ### Visual Debugging

-You can use Visual Logger to log information about objects and display it visually.
-In this project we use it to capture locations where bullets (projectiles) hit.
+Visual Logger can be used to log information about objects and display it visually.
+In this project I used it to capture locations where bullets (projectiles) hit:

 <img src="./Images/visualLogger.png" style="zoom:80%;" />

-Locations are captured in the projectile hitting logic with a special function.
-These locations can be seen in a dedicated window.
-They can also be replayed so that developers can see how a scene changed through time.
-Logger's information is accessible in both editor mode and play mode.
+Locations were captured during the projectile hitting logic execution.
+These locations could be seen in a dedicated window.
+They could also be replayed so that I could see how a scene have changed through time.
+Logger's information was accessible in both editor mode and play mode.

 ### Data-Driven Design

 Unreal Engine provides a way to use tables in game which can be useful for many design goals.
-We use this tool to store different weapon configurations.
-Each weapon has a name tag and this tag name is used to set ammo count when the weapon is picked up based on data table entry.
+I used this tool to store different weapon configurations.
+Each weapon had a name tag and this tag name was used to set ammo count when the weapon was picked up based on data table entry.

 <img src="./Images/tables.png" style="zoom:80%;" />

 ### Packaging

-I tried two ways to package the project - with "Package Project" button and "Project Launcher".
+I tried two ways of packaging the project - "Package Project" button and "Project Launcher":

 <img src="./Images/packaging.png" style="zoom:50%;" />